 5. Look for flexible lending products to fit your circumstances

-While the major banks tend to have a rigid loan assessment criteria, a lender like Pepper can offer a different approach to home loan applications, and will consider your application on its individual merits.
+While the major banks tend to have a rigid loan assessment criteria, a lender like Pepper Money offers a different approach to home loan applications, and will consider your application on its individual merits.
 If your credit history is the only thing holding you back, you may be able to get a mortgage from a more flexible lending product.